rabbitmq/rabbitmq-website/site/migrate-mcq-to-qq.md

 ```
 ### `x-cancel-on-ha-failover` for Consumers

-Mirrored queues consumers can be [automatically
+Classic mirrored queues consumers can be [automatically
 cancelled](https://www.rabbitmq.com/ha.html#cancellation) when a queue
 leader fails over.
 This can cause loss of information about which messages were sent to which consumer, and result in the same messages being sent again (duplicate messages).

-Quorum queues will not have the same results in this situation i.e. duplicate messages are not sent again except when there is a node failure, or messages are resent for inflight messages when the consumer is cancelled or the channel is closed.

-In summary, with mirrored classic queues, you can observe possible duplicates in some cases.
-With quorum queues, this observation is not possible but duplicates messages can still happen (less frequently) for some of the reasons they happened when using mirrored classic queues.
+Some of the cases for duplicate messages are covered by `x-cancel-on-ha-failover` and others are not.
+Most of the cases covered by `x-cancel-on-ha-failover` do not exist with quorum queues but those that are not covered are still there.
+Therefore, your application must be able to handle duplicates, which it should be able to do anyway.

 ## <a id="mcq-features-to-remove" class="anchor" href="#mcq-features-to-remove">Mirrored Classic Queue Features that can be removed from Source Code or moved to a Policy</a>